The Oxford Ultra is postponed for 2020 due to the ongoing COVID-19 issues.

 The Oxford Ultra is incredibly demanding and few athletes will have the fitness or resolve to complete the course.
 As such Ultra Running will pre-set cut-off times along the route to achieve a minimum 4 mph average pace.
 In addition, if Ultra Running or any of its representatives deem for any reason that a competitor should not continue, Ultra Running Limited’s decision will be final.

-Camping facilities are available, at an additional cost of £25.00 per person or £40.00 to include an evening meal and breakfast.
+Camping facilities are available, at an additional cost of £30.00 per person.
 This includes pitch cost and tent hire.
 It is requested that all of these facilities and the Oxford Ultra route itself, are respected and kept litter free by all competitors, family, friends or anybody else with an association with the race.

 The organisers are more than happy to source alternative accommodation such as B&B or hotel, subject to availability and cost at any of the camp locations for any family member or supporter who wishes to attend the event.